-She served as a member of the NC State University WISE (Women in Science & Engineering) Advisory Committee and as a consultant evaluating STEM living and learning models across U.S. institutions.
-She served as the Area Coordinator for the Information Systems faculty, chair of the department’s curriculum committee and internal evaluator of faculty research proposals.
+She serves as a member of the NC State University Women in Science & Engineering Advisory Committee and was a consultant evaluating STEM living and learning models across U.S. institutions.

 Her research interests include healthcare IT/informatics and disparities; data management/science, social media use among the millennial and under-represented groups; intersectionality; racial, gender and ethnic identities in online communities; broadening participation in IT/computing and STEM education and workforce participation, and the influence of racial, class and gender identities on health information seeking and content creation.
 She has published over 100 peer-reviewed journal articles, conference publications and book chapters.
-Her research has been published and/or is forthcoming in the Journal of STEM Education, European Journal of Information Systems, Information Technology & People, IIE Transactions on Healthcare Systems Engineering, Information Systems Journal, Journal of Health Disparities and Practice, Health Systems, Decision Sciences Journal on Innovative Education, Health Care Management Science, and Telemedicine and eHealth, just to name a few.
+Her research has been published and/or is forthcoming in the Journal of STEM Education Research and Innovation, European Journal of Information Systems, Information Technology & People, IIE Transactions on Healthcare Systems Engineering, Information Systems Journal, Journal of the Association for Information Science and Technology, Health Care Management Science, Telemedicine and eHealth, just to name a few.

 The National Science Foundation, National Institutes of Health, AT&T, Kenan Institute and others have supported Dr. Payton’s research and teaching.
 She was a National Institute of Environmental Health Sciences Fellow where she worked on data management, technology and communications strategies for a health disparities study.
 She was awarded a SAS Institute Fellow for her work in analytics and teaching in the IS/IT classroom, and as received two NC State University Alumni Extension Awards.
-She is a former member of the IEEE Medical Technology Policy Committee, and is the co-editor of the book, Adaptive Health Care Management Information Systems.
+She is a former member of the IEEE Medical Technology Policy Committee.

 She serves on several local and national boards and has been recognized in NC State and other media outlets for research and mentoring work.
 She has presented her research at national and international conferences and symposia in China, Nigeria, Netherlands, Canada, Greece, Ireland, UK, Ghana, just to name a few.